keziaolive/keziaolive.github.io/_blogposts/2025-10-22-latex-crash-course.md

 # 10. Summary
 This is an introduction to a tool that is openly available to everyone -- you just need a working internet and willingness to learn.
     - There is so much more you can do!
-I wrote my dissertation with LaTeX, and what a joy it is not to worry about formatting my table of contents in Word, cause LaTeX takes care of it for me.
+I wrote my dissertation with LaTeX, and what a joy it is not to worry about formatting my table of contents in Word, because LaTeX takes care of it for me.
     - You can also check different publishers for their LaTeX template

-This session is not aimed to convert everyone into using LaTeX, but as a showcase of what is possible, what tools are available, and to nudge all of us to explore ways to make our scientific work more accessible and doable, even without the institutional privileges.
-In Computer Science, it is common practice to only pay around 80 euros to publish an article: they got rid of expensive article processing fees completely, cause everyone can format their texts to publishing ready without having someone hired to format them!
+This session is not aimed to convert everyone into using LaTeX, but as a showcase of what is possible, what tools are available, and to nudge all of us to explore ways to make our scientific work more accessible and doable even without the institutional privileges.

+To take the vision even further, skills in using free and open source tools also could help lower the cost of publishing.
+For example, In Computer Science, it is common practice to only pay around 80 euros ([or even nothing at all!](https://github.com/xeroxism/free-apc-computer-science-journals/blob/main/journals/free-apc-computer-science-journals.md)) to publish an article: they don't need expensive article processing fees because everyone can format their texts to a high-quality publishing ready PDF without the necessity of paying someone to format them!
 Isn't that a wonderful practice that we can aspire to get to?

 Anyhow.
 Even if you're not taking up LaTeX or Overleaf, I hope this challenges you to think of ways to ensure that scientific publishing is more open.